-The Division of Pharmacology and Experimental Therapeutics draws upon campus-wide strengths in neurobiology, cardiovascular disease, oncology and infectious diseases.
-Strong collaborations exist with the Sanders-Brown Center on Aging, addiction/abuse consortia, and the Markey Cancer Center, which recently received NCI Cancer Center designation.
+The Pharmacology and Experimental Therapeutics Track draws upon campus-wide strengths in neurobiology, cardiovascular disease, oncology and infectious diseases.
+Strong collaborations exist with the Sanders-Brown Center on Aging, Center on Drug and Alcohol Research, and the Markey Cancer Center, which was first designated by the National Cancer Institute (NCI) in 2013.
 Division faculty are skilled in pharmacokinetic and pharmacodynamics, systems biology, neurochemistry and neurophysiology.
 Translational research programs bridging preclinical and/or clinical projects through collaborative relationships within the College of Pharmacy and with investigators across the UK Medical Center Complex also exist.